elte-nlp/elte-nlp-course/lecture_source/nlp_retrieval.md

 ## Bi-Encoder based information retrieval

 - __less performant__ but __faster__ than Cross-Encoder
-- the query and the document is encoded via a __different encoder__ (could be the same weights initially, but weights updated separately from each other)
+- the query and the document is encoded via
+  - __different encoder__ (could be the same weights initially, but weights updated separately from each other)
+  - __same encoder__, classical embedding approach (difference could be only in the prompts, ex: @muennighoff2023mtebmassivetextembedding)
 - the score will be the __dot product between the query and the document__ vector
 - both encoder separatley learn semantic representation of the queries and the documents
 - Embeddings for the query and the document is eeither [CLS] token embedding or averaging all embeddings